 Methodology Eligibility Qualification Item Apply Professional Section Judgment?
 2.1 Project Definition Activities implemented on the project area are based on the planting of trees or site preparation to allow for natural regeneration.
 No 2.1 Project Definition Site stocking at the time of the confirmation site visit rate of 70% or greater at the time of confirmation, as determined by confirmation body sampling per guidance in Appendix A. Yes, for determination of seedling health and viability of newly established trees 3.1 Location The project is in a geographic area for which tree seedling growth projections are published in the Reforestation Communities Data File.
 No 3.1 Location No other project exists or previously existed and received financial recognition for climate benefits, unless the previous project was closed in good standing and the Reserve has provided written consent.
-No 3.1 Location A project area has been identified that meets requirements for the project definition (Section 2.1) and the performance standard test (Section 3.3.1).
-Yes, but only for the canopy level estimates in Section 3.3.1 3.1 Location The Reforestation Project Goals Form has been completed and signed by a Professional Forester or Professional Ecologist at the time of project submission.
+3.1 Location A project area has been identified that meets requirements for the project definition (Section 2.1) and the performance standard test (Section 3.3.1).
+3.1 Location The Reforestation Project Goals Form has been completed and signed by a Professional Forester or Professional Ecologist at the time of project submission.
 No 3.2 Project Start Date The project start date is aligned with the initiation of planting of trees or site preparation activities.
 Yes, to confirm trees are consistent with project start date 3.2 Project Start Date The project meets the date restrictions for the submission date relative to the project start date.
-No 3.3.1 Performance Standard Test The project area must not have been in forest land cover for at least the past ten years prior to the start date or was affected by a natural disturbance within the past 10 years that resulted in the forest canopy levels of live trees being less than 25%, as assessed on the start date.
-Yes
+No 3.3.1 Performance Standard Test